-The LATS Policy Committee will hold a planning workshop at 10 AM Friday, January 12th at the TCL New River Campus conference room.
+The next LATS Policy Committee meeting will be held at 10 AM Friday, February 23rd at the TCL New River Campus conference room.
 Agenda

 The LATS FY 2018/2019 Unified Planning Work Program has been approved is available on this page.

 The LATS Transportation Improvement Program (TIP) update for 1/26/18 is now available.